srvk/DiViMe/README.md

 - ldc_sad: this means you want the system to use the output of the LDC_SAD system.
 If you have not ran LDC_SAD, the system will run it for you.
 - noisemes: this means you want the system to use the output of the noisemes system.
 If you have not ran LDC_SAD, the system will run it for you.
+- opensmile: this means you want the system to use the output of the opensmile system.
+If you have not ran opensmile, the system will run it for you.
+- tocombosad: this means you want the system to use the output of the tocombo_sad system.
+If you have not ran tocombosad, the system will run it for you.
 - textgrid: this means you want the system to use your textgrid annotations.
 Notice that all tiers count, so if you have some tiers that are non-speech, you should remove them from your textgrids before you start.
 Please note that the system will convert your textgrids into .rttm in the process.
 - eaf: this means you want the system to use your eaf annotations.
 Notice that all tiers count, so if you have some tiers that are non-speech, you should remove them from your eaf files before you start.
 Please note that the system will convert your eafs into .rttm in the process.
 - rttm: this means you want the system to use your rttm annotations.
 Notice that all annotations that say "speech" in the eigth column count as such.